 - Machine learning performs tasks where human interaction doesn’t matter.
 Whereas, big data analysis comprises the structure and modeling of data which enhances decision-making system so require human interaction.

-Big Data vs Machine Learning Comparison Table
+Big Data and Machine Learning Comparison Table

 |Basis For Comparison||Big Data||Machine Learning|